Foods Connected Blog

 3. Ongoing support and training for employees with better emphasis on lifelong learning

-I found age and a lack of skills to be confounding factors in the likelihood of successful technology adoption, whereby more specialist training and support could be offered to encourage better uptake.
+I found age and a lack of skills to be compounding factors in the likelihood of successful technology adoption, whereby more specialist training and support could be offered to encourage better uptake.
 In the Northern Irish Food Industry, there are ample opportunities for firms to promote lifelong learning to the workforce in this way, through events and memberships.

 These events are held with the purpose of supporting firms in their technological transformations and can provide opportunity for laggard firms to learn from early adopters and industry leaders who have successfully implemented new technologies.